-- (a) Council Members, Committee Members and staff will ensure that there is no actual (or perceived) conflict of interest between their personal interests and the impartial fulfilment of their professional duties. - (b) Staff will not engage in private work with or for any person or body with an interest in a proposed or current contract with the Shire of Halls Creek, without first making disclosure to the Chief Executive Officer.
-In this respect, it does not matter whether advantage is in fact obtained, as any appearance that private dealings could conflict with performance of duties must be scrupulously avoided. - (c) Council Members, Committee Members and staff will lodge written notice with the Chief Executive Officer describing an intention to undertake a dealing in land within the local government area or which may otherwise be in conflict with the Council's functions (other than purchasing the principal place of residence). - (d) Council Members, Committee Members and staff who exercise a recruitment or other discretionary function will make disclosure before dealing with relatives or close friends and will disqualify themselves from dealing with those persons. - (e) Staff will refrain from partisan political activities which could cast doubt on their neutrality and impartiality in acting in their professional capacity.
-An individual's rights to maintain their own political convictions are not impinged upon by this clause.
-It is recognised that such convictions cannot be a basis for discrimination and this is supported by anti- discriminatory legislation.
+- (a) Employees will ensure that there is no actual (or perceived) conflict of interest between their personal interests and the impartial fulfilment of their professional duties. - (b) Employees will not engage in private work with or for any person or body with an interest in a proposed or current contract with the Shire of Halls Creek, without first making disclosure to the Chief Executive Officer.
+In this respect, it does not matter whether advantage is in fact obtained, as any appearance that private dealings could conflict with performance of duties must be scrupulously avoided. - (c) Employees will lodge written notice withthe Chief Executive Officer describing an intention to undertake a dealing in land within the local government area or which may otherwise be in conflict with the Council's functions (other than purchasing the principal place of residence).

+- (d) Employees who exercise a recruitment or other discretionary function will make disclosure before dealing with relatives or close friends and will disqualify themselves from dealing with those persons. - (e) Employees will refrain from partisan political activities which could cast doubt on their neutrality and impartiality in acting in their professional capacity.
+An individual'srights to maintain their own political convictions are not impinged upon by this clause.
+It is recognised that such convictions cannot be a basis for discrimination, and this is supported by anti- discriminatory legislation.